jnschurig/james-schurig-portfolio/text_snippets/clip.md

 data objects to a three-tiered environment; development, test, and production.

 With a data warehouse created, we struggled with adoption.
-Those who had been migrated to Snowflake using the legacy data structures, didn't really want to learn a new model.
+Those who had been migrated to Snowflake had been using the legacy data structures struggled with learning to use a new model.
 As such, we created a training and mentoring program at Clip in which we would invite data analysts from across the company and teach them how to use the new systems and how to solve some of their problems using the new data models.
 We also used this method to help onboard members of the company when we adopted new visualization tools.